CFG-Architect/cfg-architect.github.io/content/docs/articles/observer-problem.md

 **Why this matters?**
 Because the concept of the “observer” is used across many fields: physics, cosmology, quantum mechanics, biology, philosophy of consciousness, information theory, artificial intelligence, and systems thinking.
 If different levels are already mixed inside the term itself, that mixing then enters discussions and models.

 One person speaks about physical interaction.
 Another speaks about a detector.
 A third speaks about a human.
 A fourth speaks about consciousness.
 A fifth speaks about interpretation of the result.
-All of them use the word “observer,” but they are actually speaking about different things.\
+All of them use the word “observer,” but they are actually speaking about different things.
-*(There is an open question here: how the “Babylonian syndrome” affects the decoder – but that belongs to another branch of inquiry.)*

 Because of this, some discussions about the observer look more complex than they actually are.
 Not because the problem is simple, but because the term immediately moves us across different levels: from stone to human, from detector to consciousness, from fixation to meaning.